cobuildlab/cobuildlab-web/src/pages/development-blog/conventions-to-create-a-react-application.md

 We will only consider the structure under the `src` folder, the project structure depends of other factors like the platform, linting tools, version control tools, react version, etc.

-We use the terms **App Specific** to resources that can be used across the entire app, and *Module Sp*
+We use the terms **App Specific** to resources that can be used across the entire app, and **Module Specific** to resources that can only be used inside a module folder.

 Based on our experience for the last years working with React, we propose this file Structure with examples: